 That said, despite any of the processing methods, every one of these forms is effective.

-Additionally, any new forms of creatine that show up in the future are to be compared with creatine monohydrate, which is essentially the benchmark for creatine supplements.
+Any alternative forms of creatine that show up in the future are to be compared with creatine monohydrate, which is essentially the benchmark for creatine supplements.

 Creatine Ethyl Ester